-All Permits to Work will be issued by the Contractor in accordance with the Contractors policies and include all information necessary to safely undertake the works.
+All permits to work will be issued by the Contractor in accordance with the Contractors policies and include all information necessary to safely undertake the services.

-In addition, the Service Manager may require Permits to be obtained for works in certain areas or systems.
-In these instances the Contractor develops, proposes and agrees with the Service Manager a suitable format for the Permit and the procedures to be adopted for its' use.
-The Contractor is responsible the preparation and authorisation of Permits to Work as required.
+In addition, the Service Manager may require permits to work to be obtained for services in certain areas or systems.
+In these instances, the Contractor develops and agrees with the Service Manager a suitable format for these permits and the procedures to be adopted for usage.
+The Contractor is responsible the preparation and authorisation of permits to work as required.

-6.3.12.
-Diversions of or Disruption to Utilities/Building Services
+6.3.12 Diversions of or Disruption to Utilities/Building Services